BlueBrain/nexus/docs/src/main/paradox/docs/delta/architecture.md

 facilitates the system administrative tasks.
 It uses the Nexus.js (a javascript SDK) that provides as set of primitives for building web applications for Nexus Delta.

-@ref:[Nexus CLI] is a command line interface for scripting and automating the system administrative tasks.
-It also provides the ability to execute off-process data projections to stores that are not directly supported by Nexus Delta.

 @ref:[Nexus Forge] is a domain-agnostic, generic and extensible Python framework that enables non-expert users to create and manage knowledge graphs using the Python programming language.